-Kirk McElhearn writes about Macs, iPods, iTunes, books, music and more on his blog Kirkville.
+Kirk McElhearn writes about Apple products and more on his blog Kirkville.

-He is co-host of the Intego Mac Podcast and PhotoActive, and a regular contributor to The Mac Security Blog, TidBITS, and several other websites and publications.
+He is co-host of the Intego Mac Podcast, as well as several other podcasts, and is a regular contributor to The Mac Security Blog, TidBITS, and several other websites and publications.

-Kirk has written more than twenty books, including Take Control books about iTunes, LaunchBar, and Scrivener.
+Kirk has written more than two dozen books, including Take Control books about Apple's media apps, Scrivener, and LaunchBar.